Continia-ESP/Mexico/README.md

 Última fecha de revisión 26/11/25

 ENG:
-In this repository you will find:
+In this repository you will find a zip with:
 - A guide with the steps for configuring and installing the necessary modifications to operate with invoices in the MX format
 - Code for document operations
 - Identification and master template